-The key is to ask questions that demonstrate your company's desire to really understand your customer's needs.
-You must stay close to your customers to assure that your products or services fulfill their changing needs and perceptions.
+Active listening involves listening "between the lines" to locate the real problems and perceptions.
+It involves asking lots of questions that demonstrate your company's desire to really understand the customer's needs.
+It involves continual re-questioning and staying close to the customers to assure that your products or services fulfill their changing needs and perceptions.

-In addition to uncovering this between-the-lines information, you must also collect hard-nosed, quantitative, systematic customer satisfaction information based on relevant perceived product or service measures.
+In addition to between-the-lines information, you must also collect hard-nosed, quantitative, systematic customer satisfaction information based on relevant perceived product or service measures.
 What are those measures for your product and service?
 Is everyone in your company well versed in those measures so that they know the right questions to ask and how to account for the answers?

-Of course, your large leading-edge customers should be a particular focus for active listening.
-Their sometimes wild and crazy directions often lead the way of innovation in industry.
+Of course, your leading edge customers should be a particular focus for active listening.
+Their sometimes wild and crazy directions often lead the way of innovation in your industry.
 When you see where it's going, you can be prepared and position yourself to lead.

 Don't forget your smaller customers.
 They deserve the same respect and attention to their perceptions.
-Smaller customers often seem less exciting - yet their contribution to the top and bottom line adds up, and they know it.

-A \$5,000 per month customer contributes \$60,000 per year, \$600,000 over 10 years, \$1.2 million over 20.
-These life-time customers are the future of your business.
+Smaller customers often seem less exciting yet their contribution to the top and bottom line adds up, and they know it.
+A \$5,000 per month customer contributes \$60,000 per year, \$600,00 over 10 years, \$1.2 million over 20.
+These lifetime customers are the future of your business.
 Use active listening to set and reset all of your customers' expectations, then over-deliver.

 A final focus of active listening should be your former customers as well as prospective users of your products or services.
 Why don't they look to your company as a supplier?
-What perceptions of your company, service or price do they hold that prevents them from buying from you?
+What perceptions of your company, quality, service or price do they hold that prevents them from buying from you?